SheldonGrant/aws-sagemaker-for-data-science/README.md

 #### Docker, Sagemaker configuration and Environment variables

+At it's core, sagemaker is a configuration system built on docker and docker-compose.
+It passes your sdk and API configuration to the docker runtime as environment variables at runtime.

+To get a grasp of where you can find your data and model artifacts, take time to examine the following:
+- all data is written to or picked at a path starting with `/opt/ml`
+- Input, Output and Model paths consist of a base path called a channel, where the channel name matches the name of the data passed i.e. `/opt/ml/input/data/{channel_name}`.
+- your data will be fetched from an s3 directory prefix and stored at the matching channel_name i.e `/opt/ml/input/data/{channel_name}/data.csv`.
+- pretrained or checkpointed models are written at `/opt/ml/model/{channel}`
+- write your trained model artifacts to `/opt/ml/model/{channel}/{file.name}`
+- write your other output artifacts i.e. graphics or lookup tables, etc to `/opt/ml/output/{channel}/{file.name}`
+- all output channels and model channels are written back to s3 automatically by sagemaker according to the output_data_path in the Estimator config.

 ##### Environment Variables

 Sagemaker makes use of environment variables to provide base paths to input data, output data and models